 Cornell reserves the right to search persons and property.

 No alcohol, glass bottles, or pets allowed at Schoellkopf Stadium.

 In good and fair weather, Commencement will take place at Schoellkopf Stadium, as planned.
 The stadium does not have roof, so prepare for all weather conditions, including rain showers or several hours in the sun.
-Indoor viewing locations are available on campus, and do not need to be reserved in advance (see Livestream and Indoor Viewing).
+Indoor viewing locations are available on campus, and do not need to be reserved in advance.
+See the Livestream, TV, and Indoor Viewing section above.